-Pressure injuries can occur in patients of any age who have one or more of the following risk factors: immobility, older age, lack of sensory perception, poor nutrition or hydration, excess moisture or dryness, poor skin integrity, reduced blood flow, limited alertness or muscle spasms.151 Evidencebased strategies to prevent pressure injuries should be used if screening identifies that a patient is at risk.
+Pressure injuries can occur in patients of any age who have one or more of the following risk factors: immobility, older age, lack of sensory perception, poor nutrition or hydration, excess moisture or dryness, poor skin integrity, reduced blood flow, limited alertness or muscle spasms.
+102 Evidence-based strategies to prevent pressure injuries should be used if screening identifies that patients are at risk.